 We come now to another and extremely important function of gearing, namely, to drive a shaft or shafts at a different rate of speed from that of the driving shaft.
-Many arrangements of gears can be used to achieve this object and in addition to altering the driving speed in this way gearing provides another very important advantage, which we shall refer to later on.
+Many arrangements of gears can be used to achieve this object and, in addition to altering the driving speed in this way, gearing provides another very important advantage, which we shall refer to later on.

-If we place a 19-tooth 1⁄2" diameter Pinion, Part No. 26, on one shaft and arrange it so that its teeth engage those of a 57-tooth Gear, Part No. 27a, the shaft carrying the 57-tooth Gear will rotate at one-third the speed of the shaft carrying the 1⁄2" Pinion.
+If we place a 19-teeth $\frac{1}{2}$ " diameter Pinion, Part No. 26, on one shaft and arrange it so that its teeth engage those of a 57-teeth Gear, Part No. 27a, the shaft carrying the 57-teeth Gear will rotate at one-third the speed of the shaft carrying the $\frac{1}{2}$ " Pinion.
 This process is known as 'stepping down' the shaft speed, and the arrangement of the two gears in this way is often referred to as a 'reduction gear'.
 The advantage of a speed reduction of this kind is that it makes it possible to obtain a drive of greater power.
 The increase in power is directly related to the number of teeth in each of the two gears.
-In the case we have given as an example, the power would be increased threefold, because the 57-tooth Gear has three times the number of teeth of the 1" Pinion that drives it, so that the ratio between the two gears is 3:1.
-The drive from the shaft carrying the 57-tooth Gear therefore will have three times the effective power that could be obtained from the shaft carrying the 1⁄2" Pinion.
+In the case we have given as an example, the power would be increased threefold, because the 57-teeth Gear has three times the number of teeth of the $\frac{1}{2}$ " Pinion that drives it, so that the ratio between the two gears is 3:1.
+The drive from the shaft carrying the 57-teeth Gear therefore will have three times the effective power that could be obtained from the shaft carrying the $\frac{1}{2}$ " Pinion.